laravel/docs/database-testing.md

 <a name="polymorphic-relationships"></a>
 ### Polymorphic Relationships

 [Polymorphic relationships](/docs/{{version}}/eloquent-relationships#polymorphic-relationships) may also be created using factories.
 Polymorphic "morph many" relationships are created in the same way as typical "has many" relationships.
-For example, if a `Post` model has a `morphMany` relationship with a `Comment` model:
+For example, if a `App\Models\Post` model has a `morphMany` relationship with a `App\Models\Comment` model:

     use App\Models\Post;